StarExec/StarExec/command/README.txt

 "dep"--Specifies a dependency for a benchmark upload.

-"df" -Specifies a path to a local file that will contain a description
+"df" -Specifies a path to a local file that will contain a description.

 "downloadable" -Specifies that a benchmark upload should be downloadable.

 "f" -Specifies a path to a  local file.

-"from" -When copying a primitive, specifies the ID of the source space
+"from" -When copying a primitive, specifies the ID of the source space.

 "hier" -On a benchmark upload, means that the archive structure should be converted to a space structure.
 By default, all benchmarks are placed in the space being uploaded to.

 "id" -Specifies the ID of a primitive, whether that be a space, job, benchmark, etc.

-"limit" -When printing primitives to the command line, specifies the maximum number to retrieve and print
+"limit" -When printing primitives to the command line, specifies the maximum number to retrieve and print.

-"link" -When uploading benchmarks with dependencies, indicates that the first directory in the path corresponds to a dependent bench space
+"link" -When uploading benchmarks with dependencies, indicates that the first directory in the path corresponds to a dependent bench space.

 "lock" -Sets a newly created subspace as locked.